nuagenetworks/nuage-ospdirector/Documentation/6.0.2/README.rst

         ./create_compute_avrs_role.sh

-    Above command will create a new ``ComputeAvrs``  role for your deployment, and compare it with sample `compute-avrs-role-sample.yaml <../../nuage-tripleo-heat-templates/templates/compute-avrs-role-sample.yaml>`_ .
+    Above command will create a new ``ComputeAvrs``  role for your deployment, and compare it with the sample `compute-avrs-role-sample.yaml <../../nuage-tripleo-heat-templates/templates/compute-avrs-role-sample.yaml>`_ .

-    **For mutli-role AVRS deployment**, we have automated `script <../../nuage-tripleo-heat-templates/scripts/create_roles/create_compute_avrs_multirole.sh>`_ to create ComputeAvrsSingle & ComputeAvrsDual role.
+    **For a mutli-role AVRS deployment**, we have automated `script <../../nuage-tripleo-heat-templates/scripts/create_roles/create_compute_avrs_multirole.sh>`_ to create ComputeAvrsSingle and ComputeAvrsDual role.
 You can edit these files with your requirements to create new roles.
-    You can read more about usage of roles at https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/13/html-single/director_installation_and_usage/index#sect-Generate_Architecture_Specific_Roles
+    For more information about using roles refer to https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/13/html-single/director_installation_and_usage/index#sect-Generate_Architecture_Specific_Roles

-    Run using

     ::